OpenValue-D/Openrewrite_Workshop/Openrewrite-in-action/ASSIGNMENT.md

 - create a custom recipe using a rewrite.yml configuration file
   - integrate the recipes from the build configuration
 - add another recipe, that adds the spring boot security starter dependency to our gradle build file
+- add another recipe, that upgrade the gradle wrapper to the latest version - we want to use Java 21 :)